diazridzky/Customer-Personality-Segmentation/README.md

 ![elbow_method](https://user-images.githubusercontent.com/60106788/141610843-712e4fea-2e9b-491e-b6f5-51f90d715a03.PNG)

 I picked 4 because it's the best K value for K-Means.
-Then I assigned of the clusters to every row of the dataset by made a new column named Cluster.
+After the modelling process is done, I assigned of the clusters to every row of the dataset by made a new column named Cluster.

 # Model Performance
 From the results of the clustering process, there are four types of customers: